sbhjt-gr/InferrLM/README.md

 When proposing new features, clearly explain what it is, why it's useful, and how you plan to implement it.

 Read our [Contributing Guide](docs/CONTRIBUTING.md) for detailed contribution guidelines, code standards, and best practices.

-### Features We're Looking For

-- Support for different inference engines other than llama.cpp, including MNN and MLX (Apple-specific) which require custom native code

-If you're interested in working on these or have other ideas, open an issue to discuss it.

 ## Acknowledgments